-Open-faced calzone pizza is a new take on the classic Italian calzone; made with a layer of ricotta cheese, grated parmesan, dry salami called soppressata, and melted mozzarella.
+Open-faced Calzone is a new take on the classic Italian calzone; made with a layer of ricotta cheese, grated Parmesan, dry salami called soppressata, and melted mozzarella.
 Baked until golden brown and crispy, makes this a definite crowd-pleaser when you get that creamy-cheesy taste of a classic calzone, all into one easy pie!

 I added some dried salami, known as soppressata salami.
 It added another dimension of flavor to this open-faced calzone, giving it a nice spicy kick.

 In case you’re not familiar with a calzone pizza, it’s basically pizza dough pocket filled with cheese, and sometimes stuffed with cured meats or cooked meat (beef, sausage, etc.) if desired.
 The edges are sealed and the calzone is baked or fried until golden brown, similar to frozen hot pockets you may find in supermarkets.

 An open-faced calzone in a pie version, turned out to be an excellent choice since you get the same results with the gooey-cheesy layers of flavor, plus the crispy texture.
 The only difference is, the time to make it was cut in half, getting this pizza to the table in practically no time!

 I served it as the appetizer for everyone to munch on while I was getting dinner ready and was quickly gobbled up.
 Next time, I think I may serve this for dinner instead, adding a green vegetable salad and call it a day!